Updated: April 16, 2019

 Studio Music System

-Music is a very important part of my shoots therefore the sound has to be good (sometimes loud) and able to be heard throughout the building.
-Therefore I stream the same music to via AirPlay to 4 different speaker systems located throughout the building.
-I’m using an older MacBook Pro for this task that either plays Pandora Radio or music from my iTunes Library)
+Music is a very important part of my shoots, therefore, the sound has to be good (sometimes loud) and able to be heard throughout the building.
+Therefore I stream the same music via my Bose Soundtouch 10.

-Adobe Photoshop Lightroom 4 - I couldn’t imagine doing photography without it!
+Adobe Photoshop Lightroom Classic – I couldn’t imagine doing photography without it!

-Adobe Photoshop CS6 for all my retouching and compositing needs.
+Adobe Photoshop CC for all my retouching and compositing needs.

-Parrot AR.Drone 2 – for aerial photography/HD Video and behind the scenes shots
+DJI Mavic Air – for aerial photography/4K Video and behind the scenes shots

 Dell U2412M 24″ FLAT WIDESCREEN LCD MONITOR – used when I tether and it rotates to either portrait or landscape orientation.

-Wacom Cintiq 24HD My main display/tablet for retouching.
+Wacom Cintiq 27QHD My main display/tablet for retouching.

 AV Cart on Wheels – My studio tethering setup is on this cart with a long enough extension cord to reach any of my shooting areas.